Fox Creek Farm CSA logo

 What kind of produce do you grow?

-We grow over 50 different kinds of vegetables, that change over the growing season.
-Some of the vegetables we grow are Arugula, Basil, Beans, Beets, Bell Pepper, Broccoli, Cabbage, Carrots, Cauliflower, Swiss Chard, Cilantro, Collards, Cucumber, Radish, Eggplant, Garlic, Hot Pepper, Kale, Kohlrabi, Leeks, Mesclun, Onions, Pac Choi, Parsley, Peas, Potatoes, Pumpkins, Summer Squash, Winter Squash, Sweet Corn, Sweet Peppers, Sweet Potatoes, Tatsoi, Slicer and Heirloom Tomatoes, and Watermelon.
+Some of the vegetables we grow are Arugula, Basil, Beans, Beets, Bell Pepper, Broccoli, Cabbage, Carrots, Cauliflower, Swiss Chard, Cilantro, Collards, Cucumber, Radish, Eggplant, Fennel, Garlic, Hot Pepper, Kale, Leeks, Lettuce, Mesclun, Onions, Pac Choi, Parsley, Peas, Potatoes, Pumpkins, Spinach, Summer Squash, Winter Squash, Sweet Corn, Sweet Peppers, Sweet Potatoes, Tatsoi, Slicer and Heirloom Tomatoes, and Watermelon.

 Back to top ↑